-Ecuadorians reject oil drilling in the Amazon in historic decision
+Ecuadorians reject oil drilling in the Amazon, ending operations in protected area

-RIO DE JANEIRO (AP) — In a historic decision, Ecuadorians voted on Sunday against the oil drilling of a protected area in the Amazon that's home to two uncontacted tribes and serves as a biodiversity hotspot.
+RIO DE JANEIRO (AP) — Ecuadorians voted against drilling for oil in a protected area of the Amazon, an important decision that will require the state oil company to end its operations in a region that’s home to two uncontacted tribes and is a hotspot of biodiversity.

-With over 90% of the ballots counted by early Monday, around six in ten Ecuadorians rejected the oil exploration in Block 44, situated within Yasuni National Park, one of the world’s most biodiverse regions.
-The area is inhabited by the Tagaeri and Taromenani, who live in self-isolation.

-In 1989, Yasuni was designated a world biosphere reserve by the United Nations Educational, Scientific and Cultural Organization, also known as UNESCO.
+Yasuni National Park is inhabited by the Tagaeri and Taromenani, who live in self-isolation.
+In 1989, it was designated a world biosphere reserve by the United Nations Educational, Scientific and Cultural Organization, also known as UNESCO.
 Encompassing a surface area of over 1 million hectares (2.5 million acres), it boasts 610 species of birds, 139 species of amphibians, and 121 species of reptiles.
 At least three species are endemic.

+With over 90% of the ballots counted by early Monday, around six in 10 Ecuadorians rejected the oil exploration in Block 43, situated within Yasuni.

 The outcome represents a significant blow to Ecuadorian President Guillermo Lasso, who advocated for oil drilling, asserting that its revenues are crucial to the country’s economy.
-As a result of the vote, state oil company Petroecuador will be required to dismantle its operations in the coming months.
+State oil company Petroecuador will be required to dismantle its operations in the coming months.

 The referendum took place alongside the presidential election, which will be decided in a runoff between leftist candidate Luisa González and right-wing contender Daniel Noboa.
 The country is experiencing political turmoil following the assassination of one of the candidates, Fernando Villavicencio.

-Note: A previous version of this story was corrected to reflect the referendum was on oil exploration in Block 43, not 44.